Summary: Act 1: Scene 2

 Rosalind is depressed over the banishment of her father, Duke Senior.
 Her cousin, Celia, attempts to cheer her up.
 Celia promises that as the sole heir of the usurping Duke Frederick, she will give the throne to Rosalind upon his death.
-In gratitude, Rosalind promises to be less melancholy, and the two women wittily discuss the roles of “Fortune” and “Nature” in determining the circumstances of one’s life (I.ii.26–47).
-They are interrupted by the court jester, Touchstone, who mockingly tells of a knight without honor who still swore by it.
-Le Beau, a dapper young courtier, also arrives and intrigues them with the promise of a wrestling match featuring the phenomenal strength and skill of the wrestler Charles.
+In gratitude, Rosalind promises to be less melancholy, and the two women wittily discuss the roles of “Fortune” and “Nature” in determining the circumstances of one’s life (I.ii.

 The match’s participants enter with many members of the court, including Duke Frederick, who cordially greets Rosalind and Celia.
 The duke remarks on the danger Charles’s young challenger faces, and he suggests that the girls attempt to dissuade the present challenger from his effort to defeat the wrestler.
 Rosalind and Celia agree and call to the young man, who turns out to be Orlando.
 Try as they might, they cannot sway him.
 He remains deaf to their pleas and speaks as if he has absolutely nothing to lose.
 Orlando and Charles wrestle, and Orlando quickly defeats his opponent.
 Amazed, Duke Frederick asks Orlando to reveal his identity.
 When Orlando responds that he is the youngest son of Sir Rowland de Bois, the duke laments that he wishes Orlando had been someone else’s son, admitting that he and Sir Rowland were enemies.
 Rosalind and Celia rush in to offer their congratulations, and Rosalind admits how deeply her father admired Orlando’s father.
 In the exchange, Orlando and Rosalind become mutually smitten, though both are too tongue-tied to confess their feelings.

 As many critics have pointed out, Rosalind’s relationship with Celia suggests an element of homoeroticism.
 Homoeroticism differs from homosexuality in connoting feelings of desire or longing between members of the same sex, but not necessarily the desire for actual sex acts.
-Celia begins Act I, scene ii by challenging the depth of her cousin’s love for her, claiming that the depressed Rosalind would be content if she only returned Celia’s love.
+Celia begins Act 1, Scene 2 by challenging the depth of her cousin’s love for her, claiming that the depressed Rosalind would be content if she only returned Celia’s love.
 Celia’s language here conforms to conventional protestations of romantic love, and there is no doubt that the women’s friendship is remarkable.
-When Celia pleads with Duke Frederick to allow Rosalind to stay at court, she points out that the pair has always slept in the same bed—people normally slept two to a bed in Shakespeare’s time—and went everywhere together, “coupled and inseparable” (I.iii.70).
-The women’s special bond is not lost on those who witness their friendship—as Duke Frederick’s courtier, Le Beau, exclaims, the cousins share a love that is “dearer than the natural bond of sisters” (I.ii.243).
+When Celia pleads with Duke Frederick to allow Rosalind to stay at court, she points out that the pair has always slept in the same bed—people normally slept two to a bed in Shakespeare’s time—and went everywhere together, “coupled and inseparable” (1.3.